hobsRKM/article-miner/README.md

 A NodeJS API that Extracts URL details  such as Article title, Image, Description, Authors and keywords.

-If you are not willing to host this API , you can signup and  use my API for free and mine  upto 10,000 URLs per day.

 # Requirements

 This API uses Newspaper3k Python Library